Urban Gardening Ideas: Tips, Tools, and Plants

 Selection of plants

-There are vegetable, flower and herb varieties that are easy to grow in urban spaces.
-When planning your garden, think about what to plant.
+Vegetable, flower, and herb varieties can easily grow in urban spaces.
+When planning your garden, consider what to plant.

 It Takes a Village

-In addition to establishing your own garden, another way to plant is by getting involved with community gardens.
+In addition to establishing your garden, another way to plant is through community gardens.
 Community gardens encourage the entire neighborhood to be more sustainable and make green choices.

 Plant Right

-Potting your plants takes a few simple steps.
-Put some gravel in the bottom of your container to help with drainage and fill with soil, tamping it a bit.
+Potting your plants requires a few simple steps.
+Put some gravel in the bottom of your container to help with drainage, then fill it with soil, tamping it a bit.

 Portable Planters

-An advantage of container gardens is that they allow you to easily move them in and out of the sun.
+An advantage of container gardens is that they allow you to move them in and out of the sun easily.
 If your plants seem to dry out in one window area, you can try different areas to adjust to what works best.

 Drain Gain